Gen Server

 handle_call/3

-Handles synchronous requests sent to the server by gen_server:call/2
+Handles synchronous requests sent to the server by gen_server:call/2.

-is used for a remote procedure call to the server.
+gen_server:call(?MODULE, Term)is used for a remote procedure call to the server.

-handle_call(_Request, _From, State) -> Reply = ok, {reply, Reply, State}.
+handle_call(_Request, _From, State) ->

 Normally we return

-goes back to the client, where it becomes the return value ofgen_server:call
+{reply, Reply, NewState}.
+When this happens,Replygoes back to the client, where it becomes the return value ofgen_server:call.NewStateis the next state of the server.The other return values,

-causes the server to continue, but the client will wait for a reply so the server will have to delegate the task of replying to some other process.
-Callingstop
+{noreply, ...}and{stop, ...}are used relatively infrequently.noreplycauses the server to continue, but the client will wait for a reply so the server will have to delegate the task of replying to some other process.
+Callingstopwith the appropriate arguments will stop the server.
+(Armstrong 2013, 372)

 Call Timeouts